FIFA 13: Critical response

 FIFA 13 received critical acclaim.
+During the 16th Annual D.I.C.E.
+Awards, the Academy of Interactive Arts & Sciences awarded FIFA 13 with "Sports Game of the Year".
 IGN gave FIFA 13 a 9/10.
 GamesRadar called FIFA 13 "a great evolutionary step for EA's footy juggernaut", but criticised the collision engine as "unnatural", and the newly revamped Career Mode as "forced and artificial" and "archaic" – awarding it 4 stars.
 GameSpot gave FIFA 13 a score of 8/10, praising the new skill games, but bemoaning the lack of improvement over FIFA 12.
 OXM reported that the seven biggest flaws of FIFA 12 were, for the most part, fixed in FIFA 13.
 PC Gamer awarded the Microsoft Windows version of the game a score of 86/100, stating that it is still an "excellent football game", but "has been overburdened by features and is hungry for some real innovation".
 The PSP version of the game was also praised, garnering a favourable review Pocket Gamer, who described it as "worthwhile addition to the handheld's already vast repertoire", giving it an 8/10 score.
 FIFA 13 received a positive review on iOS from CNET, proclaiming it "not only the best soccer game, but the best sports game on an iOS device", bestowing upon it 4.5/5 rating.

 Reviews for other platforms were more negative.
 Nintendo's Wii version received a negative review from ONM, who stated that the game was a "shamefully cynical 'update' that brings absolutely nothing new to the table", giving the game a 30% rating.
 Reviews for the PS Vita were equally cynical about the amount of work EA had put into the latest version of the series, with OPM calling the game an "exact clone" of FIFA Football, and stating that "there isn't a single new feature in FIFA 13" – awarding the game 5/10.

 The 3DS edition received a poor review from GamingXP, with "clumsy controls" being an overriding complaint.
 IGN gave the PlayStation Vita version a 4.0/10, stating, "There's nothing inherently wrong with FIFA 13 on the Vita from a mechanical point of view.
 But something went wrong.
 EA has chosen not to get behind Sony's latest handheld.
 The potential of FIFA on a handheld certainly hasn't been realised."